Logo Icon

 • Article 21 states Protection of Life and Personal Liberty

-Article 22 mentions Protection against arrest and detention in certain cases.
+Article 22 mentions Protection against arrest and detention in some instances.
 The court will check the detention after putting these articles in force.

 If the detention violates the Constitution of India, it is unlawful or illegal.
 Anyone, irrespective of his/her caste, race, religion, sex, or place of birth, can file this petition on behalf of the detainee.